-Content of a DSMP
+Content of a Data Safety Monitoring Plan (DSMP)

-The Data and Safety Monitoring Plan (DSMP) should include the following:
+The DSMP should include the following:

-- 1. The type of data or events that are to be captured under the monitoring plan. - Who will be responsible for monitoring the data collected and their respective roles (i.e.., investigators, the research sponsor, a coordinating or statistical center, an independent medical monitor, a Data Safety Monitoring Board (DSMB)/Data Monitoring Committee (DMC), and/or some other entity), including data related to unanticipated problems and adverse events

-- 3. Unanticipated problems and adverse events: The following should be established: - a.
+- 1. The type of data or events that are to be captured under the monitoring plan. - Who will be responsible for monitoring the data collected and their respective roles (i.e.., investigators, the research sponsor, a coordinating or statistical center, an independent medical monitor, a Data Safety Monitoring Board (DSMB)/Data Monitoring Committee (DMC), and/or some other entity), including data related to unanticipated problems and adverse events - 3.
+Unanticipated problems and adverse events: The following should be established: - a.
 Procedures to report. - b.
 Time frames for reporting. - c.
 Plans for assuring compliance with requirements regarding reporting. - 4.
 The frequency of assessments of data or events captured by the monitoring plan, such as points in time or after a specific number of participants are enrolled. - 5.
 Plans for review or analysis of cumulative safety data to determine whether harm is occurring. - 6.
-Definition of specific triggers or stopping rules that will dictate when some action is required. - a.
-Stopping rules: Predetermined guidelines that are used to determine that the study should be altered or stopped, based on review of study data and related events that occur during the conduct of the study. - b.
-Stopping rules should be specific about the endpoints that will be used and the decisions that will be made.
-Studies may be stopped, for example, when there is a greater than expected rate of morbidity or mortality or when the experimental arm of a head-to-head comparison study is shown to be better or worse statistically than the standard care arm. - 7.
-Plans for assuring data accuracy and protocol compliance. - 8.
-As appropriate, procedures for communicating to the IRB, the study sponsor, and other appropriate entities the outcome of the reviews by the monitoring entity. - Plans for assuring communication among multi-center sites adequately protect the subjects for multicenter studies where a BCH PI is responsible for the single IRB review of the protocol or is when BCH is the coordinating institution.
+Definition of specific triggers or stopping rules that will dictate when action is required. - a.
+Stopping rules should be specific about the endpoints that will be used and the decisions that will be made. - b.
+For example, studies may be stopped when there is a greater than expected rate of morbidity or mortality or when the experimental arm of a head-to-head comparison study is shown to be better or worse statistically than the standard care arm. - 7.
+Plans for assuring data accuracy and protocol compliance.

+- 8. As appropriate, procedures for communicating to the IRB, the study sponsor, and other appropriate entities the outcome of the reviews by the monitoring entity. - Plans for assuring communication among multi-center sites adequately protect the subjects for multicenter studies where a Boston Children's Hospital Principal Investigator is responsible for the single IRB review of the protocol or when Boston Children's Hospital is the coordinating institution.